- Agronomic: barley, corn, flax, millet, oats, potatoes, rye, spelt, soybeans, sunflower, wheat, grass (misc. perennial), hay

 - Education and Training: decision support system, demonstration, display, extension, farmer to farmer, focus group, mentoring, networking, on-farm/ranch research, participatory research, study circle, technical assistance

-- Farm Business Management: whole farm planning, new enterprise development, budgets/cost and returns, community-supported agriculture, cooperatives, marketing management, feasibility study, agricultural finance, market study, risk management, value added
+- Farm Business Management: agricultural finance, budgets/cost and returns, community-supported agriculture, cooperatives, feasibility study, market study, marketing management, new enterprise development, risk management, value added, whole farm planning

 - Production Systems: agroecosystems, transitioning to organic

-- Sustainable Communities: new business opportunities, partnerships, public participation, urban/rural integration, community services, employment opportunities, social networks, sustainability measures, quality of life
+- Sustainable Communities: community services, employment opportunities, new business opportunities, partnerships, public participation, quality of life, social networks, sustainability measures, urban/rural integration

 The People to People project expands the Sustainable Farming Association (SFA) of Central Minnesota’s networking and educational programs.
 The farmer-to-farmer networking, in conjunction with networking with other agriculture organizations, agencies, and community events, continues to provide opportunities for discussion and solutions for agriculture.
 SFA of Central Minnesota is helping to strengthen these relationships, as those have been the objectives of this project.